 Finding a Black Lab Pitbull Mix

 If you’re looking to get a black Pitbull mix puppy, you should search for a reputable breeder.
-Don’t buy puppies from puppy farms or pet stores, as these dogs are often poorly treated and less healthy.
+Don’t buy puppies from puppy farms or pet stores.
+These dogs are often poorly treated and less healthy.

 Black Lab Pitbull Mix Summary